Training and tool kit for hybrid teaching

 Our e-teaching training programme leverages automation tools, especially auto-animation software, allowing busy scholars to shortcut the process to proficiency.
 Emphasis is NOT placed on a classical or technical understanding.
 Instead, participants engage in an active, hands-on learning experience during which they will create their own high-quality blended learning experiences.
 The programme covers a full curriculum in hybrid teaching, from course material design, to legal and ethical guidance on online publishing.

 Maximising the benefit of online teaching requires students’ active participation.
-Therefore, this workshop series does not focus solely on producing digital content; it also stresses the importance of designing hybrid learning experiences that combine high-quality videos, face-to-face interactions (where possible), and a series of digital tools which are currently available, but largely unfamiliar, to teaching staff.
-By inviting faculty to re-think their approach to teaching in response to the current context, this training programme supports academics in a key way, at a time when they are expected to deploy digital engagement to meet the new needs of today’s students.
+Therefore, this workshop series does not focus solely on producing digital content; it also stresses the importance of designing hybrid learning experiences that combine high-quality videos, face-to-face interactions (where possible), and a series of research communication tools which are currently available, but largely unfamiliar, to teaching staff.
+By inviting faculty to re-think their approach to teaching in response to the current context, this training programme supports academics in a key way, at a time when they are expected to deploy academic engagement and science communications methods to meet the new needs of today’s students.